 Sneak Peek Into our Head Guide’s Fly Box

 Nymphs and emergers make a huge amount of the brown trout’s and Arctic chars diet up in the Highlands.
-The most prevalent of those being Chironomidae’s, or non-biting midges, and Bitmý (Simulium Vitatum), mayfly species as well as several species of Caddis and freshwater snails (pulmonata).
-For lake, pond and small stream fishing patterns that imitate the Lepidurus Arcticus (Arctic Tadpole shrimp) can be very effective, stone flys(capnia vidua) can also be effective, especially in the upper reaches in Kaldakvísl.
+The most prevalent of those are Chironomidae’s, or non-biting midges, and Bitmý (Simulium Vitatum), mayfly species as well as several species of Caddis and freshwater snails (pulmonata).
+For lake, pond, and small stream fishing patterns that imitate the Lepidurus Arcticus (Arctic Tadpole shrimp) can be very effective, and stone flys(capnia vidua) can also be effective, especially in the upper reaches in Kaldakvísl.

 Krókurinn is one of the most prolific flies in Iceland.
 It emulates several aquatic insects most notably a hatching Chironomidae.
 This fly is usually tied on a size 12-18 hook and was created by noted fly tier Gylfi Kristjánsson.

 Higa’s SOS is a fly we love.
 This fly was designed by our good friend and Utah based guide Spencer Higa as a Baetis (mayfly) imitator.
 Typical sizes are 16-20 but people have had success with this fly from size 10 all the way down to size 24.

 The Peacock is one of the more simpler flies you can tie but that doesn’t mean it isn’t effective.
 Usually tied on a size 8-16 hook it can be tied in many different ways, without a bead head, weighted or un-weighted, and with or without a tail.